eduardopuerta9/Premier-League/README.md

 ### **_Description_**

-#### A webiste where premier league fans can interact by giving their opinions about their teams.
+#### A webiste where premier league fans can interact by giving their opinions about their teams and stadium experiences.

 ---